rails/rails/guides/source/active_record_querying.md

 SELECT * FROM clients ORDER BY clients.id DESC LIMIT 1
 ```

-<tt>Model.last!</tt> raises +ActiveRecord::RecordNotFound+ if no matching record is found.
+`Model.last!` raises +ActiveRecord::RecordNotFound+ if no matching record is found.

 #### +find_by!+

-<tt>Model.find_by!</tt> finds the first record matching some conditions.
+`Model.find_by!` finds the first record matching some conditions.
 It raises +ActiveRecord::RecordNotFound+ if no matching record is found.
 For example:

 ```ruby
 Client.find_by! first_name: 'Lifo'